does lying on your stomach help digestion?

 Does Sleep Influence Digestion?

-According to Psychiatry Research, insomnia greatly enhances cortisol levels, aka “the stress hormone,” in the body.
+According to Psychiatry Research, insomnia significantly increases cortisol levels, which is the stress hormone.
 Cortisol, in turn, impacts digestion.

-The stress caused by cortisol also impacts the mobility of your gut.
+The stress caused by cortisol also impacts gut mobility.
 If you don’t sleep enough, you’ll likely experience constipation, which can become inflammatory bowel disease.

 What Sleeping Position is Good for Digestion?

-Everybody has a favorite sleeping position, and it’s important that you feel comfortable when climbing into bed.
+Everybody has a favorite sleeping position.
 You may choose your sleep posture based on a tendency to snore, muscular aches and pains, or simple comfort preference.

 How you sleep and lay at night will impact your ability to digest.
 Review your posture of choice and learn how it’ll influence your ability to digest and remain comfortable overnight.